Is this chart lying to me? Automating the detection of misleading visualizations: Conclusion

 \section{Conclusion}

-In this work, we introduce two datasets for misleading visualization detection.
-Misviz is a real-world benchmark covering 12 types of misleaders.
+In this work, we introduce two datasets for misleading visualization detection, covering 12 types of misleaders.
+Misviz is a real-world benchmark.
 Misviz-synth is a synthetic dataset generated from real-world tables, suitable for both training and evaluation.
-We conduct a comprehensive evaluation with three types of models: zero-shot MLLMs, linters, and fine-tuned classifiers.
 We propose a new linter and a trained classifier that leverage the axis metadata extracted from a visualization by a fine-tuned DePlot model.
+We conduct a comprehensive evaluation with three types of models: zero-shot MLLMs, linters, and image-axis classifiers.
 Our results show that the task poses several challenges.
-MLLMs perform best on real-world visualizations, while fine-tuned classifiers have an edge on synthetic ones.
+MLLMs perform best on real-world visualizations, while image-axis classifiers have an edge on synthetic ones.